Born in Dayton, Ohio

 I've spent the last 10 years raising 2 young kids, designing and building our house, riding motorcycles around the world, making dangerous stuff to amuse my kids and setting up ridiculous amounts of holiday decorations on our house.

-Currently I am back in the studio with two 100+ year old hand guided embroidery machines making custom vintage inspired garments and plotting a roof mounted trebuchet with a 3-block "Watermelon" radius.
+Currently I am back in the studio with an ever growing fleet of 100+ year old hand guided embroidery machines (currently 5) making custom vintage inspired garments and plotting a roof mounted trebuchet with a 3-block "Watermelon" radius.

 Nerd, designer, motorcyclist, barfly, dad, know it all..Nuff said!